HappySeaFox/sail/README.md

 It's pretty easy, isn't it? :smile: See [EXAMPLES](EXAMPLES.md) for more.

-### 2. `advanced` "I want to load this damn animated GIF"
+### 2. `Advanced` - "I want to load this damn animated GIF."

 See [EXAMPLES](EXAMPLES.md) for more.

-### 3. `deep diver` "I want to load this damn possibly multi-paged image from memory and have comprehensive control over selected plugins and output pixel formats"
+### 3. `Deep diver` - "I want to load this damn possibly multi-paged image from memory and have comprehensive control over selected plugins and output pixel formats."

 See [EXAMPLES](EXAMPLES.md) for more.

-### 4. `technical diver` "I want everything above and my custom I/O source"
+### 4. `Technical diver` - "I want everything above and my custom I/O source."

 See [EXAMPLES](EXAMPLES.md) for more.